uwsampl/lastlayer/README.md

 C++ with [Verilator](https://www.veripool.org/wiki/verilator).
 Then, it packages the design into a shared library that can be easily loaded in other languages.

-* Flexible device interface, which exposes a fixed interface to interact with the shared library generated by the build system together with functions for controlling hardware simulation.
+* Flexible device interface, that exposes a fixed interface to interact with the shared library generated by the build system together with functions for controlling hardware simulation.

 We evaluated two representative system integration design patterns: a hardware integrated with